 A single row of street trees planted in the rain gardens is proposed for this block.
-Rain gardens, pet comfort stations, bike lane and paving treatment from the 900 block Yates continue to 1045 Yates Street.
+Rain gardens, two way bike lane, street furnishings, specialty paving and the New Town paving treatment from the 900 block Yates continue to 1045 Yates Street.